swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 ## Check the results

-Want to see what the result of this chapter should look like?
+Want to see what the result at the end of this chapter should look like?
 Have a look at the Git repository directory here: [chapter-4-reproduce-the-experiment-with-dvc](https://github.com/csia-pme/a-guide-to-mlops/tree/main/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc).

 ## State of the MLOps process